top of page

 Location: palms, fingers, soles of feet

-Sx: itchy chronic, recurrent
+Sx: extremely itchy chronic, recurrent

 Tx: clobetasol + tacrolimus; severe = Dupixent